A breaking news release comes out about a company and the stock price jumps fast and furious. The stock volume is higher than normal.

 Volume alone is just a number.
 One million shares traded a day may be high for one stock but low for another.

 Being able to put volume into perspective is key.
-Average volume provides a reference point.
+The average volume provides a reference point.

 Common periods used for average daily volume are 20 days and 30 days, both relating to the volume over a month.